qianyan/underscore.string.java/README.md

 ## New Features in 0.2.0-SNAPSHOT

 ### commonPrefix
-Returns the longest common prefix of s and s1. given *ignoreCase* as true will ignore case.
+Returns the longest common prefix of s and s1. given *ignoreCase* as true will return common suffix of s1.
 ```java
 import static com.lambeta.Underscorestring.commonPrefix;